‘We will not interfere in BBMP’

-The three sons of G. Padmavathi, the new Mayor, had turned up at the BBMP council on Wednesday to watch the election.
-Her second son, Manjunath Sunil, said that the family is elated at her election as the city's 50th Mayor, a rare honour.
+The three sons of G. Padmavathi, the newly elected mayor, had turned up at the BBMP Council on Wednesday to watch the election process.
+All of them are businessmen.
+Her second son, Manjunath Sunil, said that the family is elated at her election as the city's 50th mayor, a rare honour.

 “My grandfather G. Gopal was a freedom fighter.
 The family comes from that tradition.
 Our mother is very particular that only she meets visitors who come to our home in connection with political work.
 The family will not interfere in the administration.
 We are here only to cheer her,” Mr. Sunil said.